Mathraki: History

-Mathraki was inhabited since the 16th century by settlers from the nearby islands of Paxoi and Othonoi.
-The origin of its name is unknown, but according to a popular tradition, derives from anthrakia, because in the past the island had been burnt.
+Mathraki has been inhabited since the 16th century by settlers from the nearby islands of Paxoi and Othonoi.
+The origin of its name is unknown, but according to a popular tradition, it derives from anthrakia, because in the past the island had been burnt.
 It became part of Greece in 1864, when the Ionian islands were ceded to Greece by the British.
 Today it is a serene and tranquil place for holidays.
 In 2021, the only elementary school of the island re-opened after 21 years with only one student.